ydtg1993/ant/README.md

 `linux`    (YOUR_PATH)vendor/stream/junkman/anthill &

 ### code
+create the Ant object to register a communication token then you could save this for client. whenever you could take this token to send message to client
     $ant = new Ant();
     $token = $ant->prepare();

-create the Ant object to register a communication token then you could save this for client. whenever you could take this token to send message to client.
+send message to the client that it has the same token
     $ant->send($token,Structure::NOTICE_EVENT,"this is a message form php");

-send message to the client that it has the same token.
+broadcast message
     $ant->send("",Structure::BROADCAST_EVENT,"this is a message form php");

-broadcast message
+close a client that it has this token
     $ant->close($token);
-close a client that it has this token.